 How to get a dementia diagnosis

-If you're worried about someone else's memory problems, encourage them to make an appointment and perhaps suggest that you go along with them.
+If you're worried about someone else's memory problems, encourage them to make an appointment with a GP and perhaps suggest that you go with them.

-Getting a diagnosis gives you and your family the best chance to prepare and plan for the future.
+Getting a diagnosis gives you and your family the best chance to prepare for the future.

-With treatment and support from healthcare professionals, family and friends, many people are able to lead active, fulfilling lives.
+With treatment and support from healthcare professionals, family, and friends, many people are able to lead active, fulfilling lives with dementia.

-What to expect when you see your GP about dementia
+What to expect when you see a GP about dementia

-Your GP will ask about your symptoms and other aspects of your health, and will give you a physical examination.
+A GP will ask about your symptoms and other aspects of your health.

-Your GP may also ask about whether you're finding it difficult to manage everyday activities, such as:
+They'll also ask if you're finding it difficult to manage everyday activities such as: